socieboy/newsletter/README.md

     ]
 ];
 ```
-On the lists key set a name of each list id on mailchimp.
+On the lists key set a name for each list id on mailchimp.

 Don't forget to add to your .env file the mailchimp api key.